 As services of KPPA are limited to marketing and promotion activities, a limited liability company must be established to conduct business activities and receive income.

-Although a local limited liability company, also known as “PT” is the most common type of companies in Indonesia, foreign nationals still prefer to start PT PMA.
-Not only that PT must be fully owned by Indonesian citizens, an amount of work permits for foreigners is also limited based on a size of the capital.
+A local limited liability company known as “PT” is the most common company type in Indonesia.
+However, foreign nationals still prefer to start PT PMA.
+Not only that a PT must be fully owned by Indonesian citizens, but the number of work permits for foreigners is also limited based on capital size.

-In general, PT can be classified into four major groups based on the capital size.
+In general, PT can be classified into four major groups based on capital size.
 This division should not be underestimated as it will significantly affect human resources in your company.
-Keep in mind that only medium and large sized PTs can apply for work permits for their foreign workers.
+Keep in mind that only medium and large-sized PTs can apply for work permits for their foreign workers.

-Read more about “How to start a PT with a help of Cekindo”.
+Read more about “How to start a PT with the help of Cekindo”.

 Commonly mistaken with paid-up capital, the investment plan only serves as the demonstration of how much and where your funds of the investment capital will be spent.
-Regarding the updated regulation from BKPM, the official minimum investment to start PT PMA is IDR 10 billion (USD 750,000) for each business classification.
-Thus, the amount doubles when applying for two classifications – an investment plan for such a company would be IDR 20 billion.
+The official minimum investment to start PT PMA is IDR 10 billion.

-The investment plan can be either cash or fixed assets, but a value of land and buildings is excluded from its amount.
+The investment plan can be either cash or fixed assets, but the value of land and buildings is excluded from its amount.

 Even though minimum paid-up capital and investment plan are not the same, both are very important when establishing PT PMA.
-The minimum paid-up capital represents the value which must be injected into your business.
-Likewise investment plan, the capital can be both in a form of money and other assets with a total value of IDR 2.5 billion (USD 190,000).
-However, the paid-up capital requirement remains the same even in case of several business classifications.
+The minimum paid-up capital represents the value that must be injected into your business.
+Like an investment plan, the capital can be both in a form of money and other assets with a total value of IDR 10 billion.
+However, the paid-up capital requirement remains the same even in the case of several business classifications.

-Note, that once your company is already registered, you are obliged to report your investment activities regularly (frequency depends on your licenses).
+Once your company is registered, you are obliged to report your investment activities regularly (frequency depends on your licenses).

 To get a domicile letter, a rental agreement must be submitted.
-Thus, a location of your business must be carefully considered as certain cities, such as Jakarta, do not allow a residential address (such as an apartment or a house) to be used as a business address.
+The location of your business must be carefully considered as many cities do not allow a residential address (such as an apartment or a house) to be used as a business address.
 In some other cities, a residence address might be used upon written agreement of nearby community members.

 Beware that properties in Bali have specific licenses that classify their purpose.
-Before signing a rental agreement, make sure that the building has a license which allows operating an office.
+Before signing a rental agreement, make sure that the building has a license that allows operating an office.

 Get to know more about Cekindo virtual and shared office services in Bali.

 Every limited liability company in Indonesia must have at least two shareholders.
-These can be individuals (natural person) or corporations (juridical person) or a combination of both.
+These can be individuals (natural persons) or corporations (juridical persons) or a combination of both.

-When planning the organization structure of your company, it is important to keep in mind the minimum amount of shares which belongs to each shareholder.
+When planning the organizational structure of your company, it is important to keep in mind the minimum amount of shares that belong to each shareholder.
 This amount, which must appear in your investment application, is stated as IDR 10 million (USD 750).

 Based on Indonesian law, each PT PMA must have at least one commissioner.
-This can be either Indonesian resident or a foreign national.
-In case of non-resident commissioner, this person cannot be a resident commissioner in another company in Indonesia as additional work permit (IMTA) would be required.
+This can be either an Indonesian resident or a foreign national.
+In the case of a non-resident commissioner, this person cannot be a resident commissioner in another company in Indonesia as an additional work permit (RPTKA) would be required.